junxit/us-congress-bills-117/metadata.md

 - 2021-11-02 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-11-02 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 375 - 45, 1 Present (Roll no. 346). (text: 11/1/2021 CR H6048-6049)
 - 2021-11-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 375 - 45, 1 Present (Roll no. 346).(text: 11/1/2021 CR H6048-6049)
+- 2021-11-03 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.